Bridalveil Fall

 Elevation Gain: 200 feet (60 meters), more or less

 Why Hike to Bridalveil Fall?
-At 620 feet (189 meters), this cataract is short compared to Yosemite Falls, but we're still willing to bet you don't have anything like it in your neighborhood.
+At 620 feet (189 meters), this cataract is short compared to Yosemite Falls, but chances are you still don't have anything like it in your neighborhood.
 It's famous for the mist that wafts off it when the breezes blow and which, according to the poetic, isolation-addled souls who get to name waterfalls, resembles a bridal veil.
+Hanging out at the base of the falls during peak runoff can be akin to taking a shower in a tornado, sans the flying cows.

 Best Time to Visit: In the springtime, when the snowmelt is roaring over the falls and you'll need windshield wipers for your spectacles - sometimes from a quarter mile away.